rstein66/rstein66.github.io/_projects/narrative-game.md

 </div>

-### Acknowledgments and Resources
+### Acknowledgments

+- This project was initially created for NYU's graduate course [Narrative, Digital Media and Learning](https://steinhardt.nyu.edu/courses/narrative-digital-media-and-learning).
+- As currently configured, the project does not support users who are blind or have low vision.
-* Most references are [here](https://github.com/rstein66/brooklyn-kids#attribution).
+- Most references are either [here](https://github.com/rstein66/brooklyn-kids#attribution) or linked in the text above.
 Additional ones are listed below.
-* BCM's ground floor map is taken from the museum's [Activity Guide](https://www.brooklynkids.org/wp-content/uploads/2022/06/BCM-Activity-Book.pdf).
+- BCM's ground floor map is taken from the museum's [Activity Guide](https://www.brooklynkids.org/wp-content/uploads/2022/06/BCM-Activity-Book.pdf).

+### Additional Resources

+<a name="social-narrative-resources"><sup>[1]</sup></a> <b>Social Narratives</b>

+- As described by the NYU Ability Project's "[Sensory Resources Guide For Museums](https://wp.nyu.edu/sensory_resources_guide_for_museums/)," "\[s\]ocial narrative is a story with photos and text that describes what visitors are expected to experience while visiting your museum or historic site...
+Thanks to social narratives, visitors can prepare for their museum visit...
+A social narrative is most commonly used by visitors with autism spectrum disorder...
+It \[can\] also serves a wide range of people such as school group visits, \[and\] independent family visits."

+- _Example:_ the Met's for [families with children with autism](https://www.metmuseum.org/-/media/files/events/programs/progs-for-visitors-with-disabilities/social-narrative-children.pdf).
+Related Met resources are [here](https://www.metmuseum.org/events/programs/access/visitors-with-developmental-and-learning-disabilities/for-visitors-with-autism-spectrum-disorders).

+- "[Steps for Implementation: Social Narratives](https://autismpdc.fpg.unc.edu/sites/autismpdc.fpg.unc.edu/files/SocialNarratives_Steps_0.pdf)" by the National Professional Development Center on Autism Spectrum Disorders